jaesonk5928/sep10-freedom-project/blog/entry02.md

 #### Searching for Reliable Sources
 Some sources are not reliable because itt can trick you into beliving what they wrote and corrupt you.
 The only way to check if a source is reliable is if you look at the end of the link.
 For example, _.com_ isn't really relibale oin terms of sources.
 A reliable one ends with _.org/.edu/.gov_.
 So I practiced looking for trustable sources.

+### Next Steps
+Overall, I will make a website about businesses and describe ways that technology helps benifit it to help business succeed in life.

 Text